Metztitlán: Pre-Columbian

-16th Century
+16th century

 Fray Juan de Sevilla established the first Augustinian monastery in Metztitlan in 1538 on lower ground near Lake Metztitlan.
 That small mission is today known as the Old Convent La Communidad with the remains of the church, convent and a third section occupied by the town government.
 Due to frequent flooding, the convent was moved to a higher location in the 1540s alleged to be the site of the pre-Columbian Temple of the Moon.
 The new site was permanently occupied by the 1550s and the massive conventual church completed in 1557.

 The church "Convento de los Santos Reyes" is unique for its preservation of six colonial retalbos (altarpieces) and the only principal atarpiece retalbo to survive in the region.
 The main altarpiece retalbo was completed in 1700 and was the work of an indigenous artist Salvador Ocampo.
 It is fifty feet high and consists of five tiers (rows) divided into five calles (columns).
 The registers consist of 13 sculptures and reliefs and six paintings.
 Those of the Three Kings (Santos Reyes), the Crucifixion and Padre Eterno are reputed to have been painted by the hand of Ocampo himself.

-Later History
+Later history

 In April and September 1811, two indigenous revolts occurred in the city, ending in the deaths of 1225 people.
-The city was elevated to municipality status in 1869.
+The city was elevated to municipal status in 1869.